C++ Protobuf

 9. Build Integration Sketches

-CMake (using the upstream protobuf-config.cmake):
+CMake (upstream protobuf-config.cmake):

 find_package(Protobuf CONFIG REQUIRED)